Applications are now closed.

 All appointments to the department are subject to reference checks and criminal record checks.
 There are also a number of relevant checks related to the position that will be completed should your application advance through the selection process.
 These include:

-- offence history and national police record (refer to Sheriff's officer recruitment further information)
+- offence history and national police record (refer to Disclosing offence history for more information).